You’re a tech company.

 You’ve spent the past few months (maybe even years) with your nose buried in the nitty-gritty of your tech product and business, and now you’ve emerged blinking in the light, wondering how the heck you’re going to get people to pay attention to your company.

-You know the key is social media, but how do you “do” social media marketing?
+You know the key is social media, but how do you “do” social media & content marketing?
 And what exactly can it do for you?

 (Image Source: howtostartablogonline.net)